HolmesProcessing/Holmes-Documentation/rst/components/holmes-totem/installation/index.rst

 changing, too.
 (The former two are given as milliseconds, the latter as seconds)

-Most settings regarding RabbitMQ are of no interest for a regular user.
+Most settings regarding RabbitMQ are of no interest to a regular user.
 The only things that need to be adjusted are the credentials and the address.

 More interesting are the service entries.
 They offer the ability to configure